apache/trafficcontrol/blueprints/refetch-invalidation.md

 ##### Proposed

 Add an "InvalidationType" to signify a specific type of invalidation request.
-The InvalidationType is an optional field and will not break backwards compatibility with previous API versions.
 If the field is included, it _must_ be either "refetch" or "refresh".

 Body:
 ```json